vritid/vritid/README.md

 **Computer Science Spec @ Uoft**

-Driven by a passion for using AI and data science to transform financial technology, I specialize in end-to-end development of data systems.
+Driven by a passion for using AI and data science to transform financial security and technology, I specialize in end-to-end development of data systems.
 Inlcuding machine learning models and analytics to cloud-based deployment and full-stack applications.
 I’m particularly interested in scalable fintech infrastructure, risk modeling, and real-time data pipelines that power smarter finance.

 ---